Five ways to put the spark back into your relationship

 A little mutual flirtation can go a long way toward improving your marriage – replacing grumpy resentment and the day-to-day grind of family life with playfulness and lightness.

 There are a lot of different ways to flirt with your partner, so take your pick!
-You can leave notes for each other to find, make an effort to look attractive for each other, share secret in-jokes, or just plainly let your partner know how attractive you still find them.
+You can leave notes for each other to find, make an effort to look attractive for each other, share secret in-jokes, buy the best body paint online and have fun together, or just plainly let your partner know how attractive you still find them.

 After all, who doesn’t want to feel that they’re still desirable?
 It’s a pretty heady feeling and can turn around a pattern of negative communication and replace it with a much healthier style of interaction – and can certainly put the spark back into your relationship in all the right places!